 - Relapse prevention education

 Family therapy is one way to build a strong and effective support network.
-At Santé Center Recovery in Argyle, Texas, you can access resources that will help you achieve recovery.
+At Santé Center for Healing in Argyle, Texas, you can access resources that will help you achieve recovery.
 Call 866-238-3154 to begin forging your path to health, purpose, and sobriety.